swelborn/tomopyui/docs/install.md

 conda activate tomopyui-nocuda
 ```

-## Installing tomopyui for development
+## Installing TomoPyUI for development

 First create your own fork of <https://github.com/samwelborn/tomopyui>.
 If you are familiar with command-line git, you can do it that way.
-Otherwise, download [GitHub Desktop](https://desktop.github.com/) and download the tomopyui repository from there.
+Otherwise, download [GitHub Desktop](https://desktop.github.com/) and download the TomoPyUI repository from there.
 Follow the install instructions above, then run:

 ```
 pip install -e .